AMC AMX: Legacy

-Noting the increasing values of the 1968–1970 AMXs, Hemmings listed them among the "21 hottest cars" that enthusiasts wanted in 2007 "and will want tomorrow."
+Noting the increasing values of the 1968–1970 AMXs, Hemmings listed them among the "21 hottest cars" enthusiasts wanted in 2007 "and will want tomorrow."

-In 2008, Hemmings said that buyers had "only recently 'discovered' the AMX; they're now snapping them up left and right.
+In 2008, Hemmings wrote buyers had "only recently 'discovered' the AMX; they're now snapping them up left and right.
 Prices ... are on the rise, though they still represent a relative bargain compared to many more common muscle machines."

 In 2010, Hemmings Classic Car included the two-seat AMXs in their list of 32 best cars to restore in terms of economic sense after factoring purchase price, parts availability, as well as restored value and desirability.

-Although low in production, the AMX shared parts and components with other AMC models.
+Although low production, the AMX shared parts and components with other AMC models.
 There are many active AMC car clubs for these cars.
 Parts, including reproduction components, are available.
 However, "AMC did not build cars in the vast numbers the Big Three did back in the day; therefore, there are fewer to restore and not as many parts to go around."
 As of 2010, Hemmings Classic Car wrote that the AMXs are "pretty basic" so they are not hard to restore, and that "reproduction parts are available" and continues to grow with many mechanical parts interchanging with other cars.

 More valuable according to automotive historian and author, James C. Mays, is the "wow factor".
 His book, The Savvy Guide to Buying Collector Cars at Auction, explains this important and measurable pleasure to an owner, whether their car is driven or sits in a climate-controlled garage, such as a red 1969 AMX that attracts more attention than the more prestigious Ferraris and Lamborghinis.

-The 100th issue of Hemmings Classic Car listed the "Top 100 American collector cars ever made" as selected by the editors of Hemmings Motor News on the basis of "the most popular models among both enthusiasts and collectors" and included the 1968–1969 AMXs for both rarity and high interest, as well as "they boast sporting lines, traditional long-hood/short-deck proportions, and a smattering of performance options to add spice."
+The 100th issue of Hemmings Classic Car listed the "Top 100 American collector cars ever made" as selected by the editors of Hemmings Motor News based on "the most popular models among both enthusiasts and collectors" and included the 1968–1969 AMXs for both rarity and high interest, as well as "they boast sporting lines, traditional long-hood/short-deck proportions, and a smattering of performance options to add spice."

 Old Cars Weekly describes the AMX as an "appealing little package for adrenaline junkies and guys ... who have an appetite for something a little offbeat and different ... a car that famed automotive scribe Tom McCahill once described as 'harrier than a Borneo gorilla.'"

-Automotive journalist Patric George noted the AMC AMX is "great vintage American iron" and with only "two seats, making it more of a sports car than a lot of other muscle cars."